akthecoders/apollo_server_auth_boilerplate/README.md

   npm run client - To run just the client at http://localhost:3000.

-  npm run dev - To run both server and client concurrently at the above server
+  npm run dev - To run both server and client concurrently at the above server.